okachaamraouy/IoT-Blockchain/DecentralizedWaterGovernance/README.md

    - Each proposal is stored with its associated information (e.g., water amount, farmer's address, number of votes).

 2. Voting on Proposals

+   Water is allocated to farmers based on their proposals, and the total available water resources are tracked.

    - Stakeholders vote on each proposal by calling **`voteOnProposal`**.
 A farmer or stakeholder can only vote once on a particular proposal.

    - The proposal is only executed if it receives a majority of votes from the registered stakeholders (**`stakeholders.length / 2`**).

-3. Executing the Proposal
+4. Executing the Proposal

    - Once a proposal gains enough votes, the contract owner executes it by calling **`executeProposal`**.
 This allocates the requested water to the farmer and deducts it from the total available water resources.

-4. Rewarding Water Conservation
+5. Rewarding Water Conservation

    - Farmers who conserve water (use less than the allocated water) are rewarded.
 The contract owner can call **`rewardForWaterConservation`** to credit the farmer’s reward balance.

    - The reward is proportional to the amount of water saved.

-5. Water Allocation and Resource Management
+6. Water Allocation and Resource Management

+   The contract has an owner who can manage the system, including registering farmers, adding stakeholders, and modifying the water allocation and resources.

    - Dynamic Water Allocation: The contract owner can update the amount of water allocated to each farmer using **`changeWaterAllocation`** based on current water resource levels.

    - Resource Replenishment: More water resources can be added to the system through **`addWaterResources`**.

-6. Governance via Voting
+7. Governance via Voting

    - Voting and governance are conducted in a decentralized manner.
 Proposals are voted on by multiple stakeholders, and decisions are made based on majority rule.